rockettheme/docs/Docs/wordpress/start/menus.md

 The menus you create using the menu editor determine the menu's content.
 The widget that links to the menu determines where and how that information will be presented.

-For the purpose of this guide, we are using a site built with the Gantry template as an example.
+For the purpose of this guide, we are using a site built with the Gantry theme as an example.
 Not all of the options present in this guide will be available on a core WordPress installation.

 How to Create a Menu
 -----